willstepp/writings/hunger/hunger.md

 He grew very hungry.
 Combined with the weariness of the plodding through endless miles of snow overcame him sometimes.
 There were days when he could not get the energy to make any progress at all.
 His bones and joints ached.
 His muscles cramped.

 In those times it was the vision he had of the village in springtime and of his father that night in the hut and of the words he spoke to him alone that afterwards Mika had so taken to heart.
 Those memories gave him the strength to walk again for one more day.
 And when he was on the path he found it best to focus on the path itself and not to think about anything else.
 But to place one foot in front of the other.
 Only that action itself.
 Anything else would be a distraction to him.
 Anything else could take him off the path.
 He must not allow that.
 Sometimes he could not help it and his mind would drift.
 Sometimes his mind would drift and he imagined he could see himself as if from above.
-From a great height he imagined he could see himself walking, a boy with a bucket, alone and walking.
+From a great height he could see himself walking, a boy with a bucket across a vast plain walking.
 Ever walking.

 ~